Why Deep Reinforcement Learning Matters for Trading

 Deep learning (also called deep nets) is a subset of machine learning that utilizes a hierarchical level of artificial neural networks to carry out many connected machine learning tasks.
 The artificial neural networks are built like the human brain, with neuron nodes connected together like a web.
 Each neuron is responsible for solving a narrowly defined problem, whereby together the web of neurons is able to solve complex problems.

-For the purpose of today’s discussion, I’d like to conceptualize the attributes of deep learning at a high level.
-Specifically, it’s important to recognize that like other forms of artificial intelligence, deep learning holds three important attributes:
+It’s important to note that like other forms of artificial intelligence, deep learning holds three important attributes:

 - Generalization –Inferring an outcome from a new, yet to be seen state (or situational input) by generalizing the solution.
 By generalizing the way an outcome is derived from an input (for example, through a formula), we don’t have to have a reference for every single situation.
 Rather, all we have to do is input a state into a formula and “voila!” the formula returns our outcome.

 - Randomness – Assessing and qualifying outcomes based on random inputs.
-In other words, given a random state, quantitatively qualify how far off an output is from its expected outcome, the desired outcome if we had perfect information.
+In other words, quantitatively qualifying how far off an output is from its ground truth, the desired outcome if we had perfect information.

 - Self-Adjustment – The ability to mathematically directionally adjust a model in order to get closer and closer to the desired outcome.
 This is done through a process called error minimization, a learning process which gets on target through adjusting a model over many random points of reference.

-Deep learning has been used traditionally for image and speech recognition.
-However, with the meteoric growth in alternative data, machine learning technology, and accessible computing power it is now often used in finance.
+Deep learning has traditionally been used for image and speech recognition.
+However, with the growth in alternative data, machine learning technology and accessible computing power are now very desirable for the Financial industry.

 A policy considers an input state in order to recommend the best action (or an output).
 For example, consider a state of a stock in the context of its technical and fundamental factors.
 Reinforcement learning will determine a policy of a buy, hold or sell.
 One additional important characteristic of reinforcement learning is the concept of a reward.
 Reinforcement learning is trained by rolling back time and making predictions based on various situational states.
 It then assesses the outcome in the context of reward (positive or negative daily return, for example).